Loading...

 Navigate criminal proceedings.

-If you've just been arrested for driving under the influence (DUI) in Medina, Texas, you're likely feeling overwhelmed and uncertain about what to do next.
+If you've just been arrested for driving under the influence (DUI) in Medina County, Texas, you're likely feeling overwhelmed and uncertain about what to do next.
 This guide is designed to provide you with a clear roadmap of the process, critical deadlines, and local resources available in Medina County to help you navigate this challenging situation.
 We'll cover everything from immediate steps after your arrest to understanding the court proceedings and potential consequences.

 The immediate aftermath of a DUI arrest in Medina County unfolds quickly.
 Here's a general timeline of what to expect: